yugabe/MutatorFX/docs/md/MutatorFX.FilterMutator.Core.md

 ##### Summary

-The default implementation uses the injected [Pager](#P-MutatorFX-FilterMutator-CompositeQueryExecutor`4-Pager 'MutatorFX.FilterMutator.CompositeQueryExecutor`4.Pager') to apply paging to the result dataset.
+The default implementation uses the injected [Pager](#P-MutatorFX-FilterMutator-CompositeQueryExecutor`4-Pager 'MutatorFX.FilterMutator.CompositeQueryExecutor`4.Pager')to apply paging to the result dataset.

 ##### Returns